kevrodri007/WeatherAPI/README.md

 # WeatherAPI
- Receives updates from weather.com and prints them out in python.
+ Receives weather information from the AccuWeather API and prints in python.

+# What I learned
+ I learned how to use API's to retrieve information in python using json and the urllib library.